amnonbc/clouddynam/README.md

 Update cloudflare DNS.

-This utility may be useful if you are using Cloudflare to proxy a website which you are hosting on a home network with a dynamic IP.
+This utility may be useful if you are using Cloudflare as a dydnamic DNS service.
 The utility will check the current external IP address and then update Cloudflare's DNS to direct traffic to your external IP.